-When you attach an image dataset to a project, the Labelbox Editor will automatically adjust the Editor interface for image labeling.
+When you attach an image dataset to a project, Labelbox will automatically adjust the editor interface for image labeling.

-Below are the annotation types that you may include in your ontology for labeling image data.
-Classification-type annotations can be applied at the global level and/or nested within an object-type annotation.
+Below are the annotation types you may include in your ontology for labeling image data.
+Classification-type annotations can be applied globally or nested within an object-type annotation.

 Create a bounding box by starting at one corner and dragging your cursor to create the shape around an object in the image.

 You can also click and drag to reposition the bounding box on the image.

 Create a cuboid by starting at one corner and dragging your cursor to create a box shape around an object in the image.
 Once you release it, it will automatically become a cuboid.